 How does your video relate to Adot and Adot’s messages?

-Adot’s main message to show the ‘singular true nature of mankind’ and I believe the message in my video is very similar to this.
+Adot’s main message is to show the ‘singular true nature of mankind’ and I believe the message in my video is very similar to this.
 My words are there to raise awareness to the fact that these issues are still prominent in the world and something needs to be done about it.
-The same way that Adot is a catalyst to promote awareness of one’s true self and the relationship we have the world around us; I believe my video could be a catalyst for people to treat each other with love and respect.
+The same way that Adot is a catalyst to promote awareness of one’s true self and the relationship we have the with world around us; I believe my video could be a catalyst for people to treat each other with love and respect.

 What is your intention for this video?
 Why was it important to you to make?
 What would you ideally like to happen with it / come from it?

 I just wanted to get my thoughts and feelings down onto paper.
-I wanted to express it a way that is raw and real.
+I wanted to express it in a way that is raw and real.
 Spoken Word is one of the most powerful ways of doing this.
 The topics and themes discussed are real to me and the people surrounding my life, so it was important that I was able to express it the way I have.
 I would just love for people to see it and feel something and be able to make a change in their lives to be more aware of the realities discussed.

 I am currently 19 years old and studying Musical Theatre at Guildford School of Acting on their Foundation course.
 Performing alongside creating have always been the two things I am most passionate about and would love to be able to pursue them in a professional capacity.
 Unashamed was my first Spoken Word so to have been given the opportunity to share it with such a wonderful charity is overwhelming.